 Best Food and Wine Pairing Books

 James Beard Award winner authors Karen Page and Andrew Dornenburg put together this award-winning comprehensive guide to food-wine pairs.
 This knowledgeable duo has gone further than anyone else and compiled a list of the best food pairings for wine, coffee, tea, and more.
 Using their knowledge as world-class sommeliers, the pair have created a book that's just as useful for professionals as it is for novices.
-You'll never again question whether a particular red wine goes with the chicken you're having for dinner.
+You'll never again question whether a particular red wine goes with the chicken you're having for dinner, or if it’s the best wine to pair with salmon..
 What to Drink with What You Eat is the pinnacle of food-related wine books.
+As a bartender, this book is vital in learning how to sell wine.

 Evan Goldstein tackles the twelve most common varietals and their perfect food pairs in this 328-page book.
 Goldstein chose not to only focus on French, Italian, and Californian wines.
 In Perfect Pairings, South African, Chilean, Argentinian, New Zealand, and Australian wines all make an appearance.
 He also helps explain pairings for Asian, Creole, and Latin American dishes.
 The book even includes 50+ recipes from celebrated chef Joyce Goldstein to help you make the most out of the pairings.
 So, get ready to break out that cooking wine.